getify/Functional-Light-JS/README.md

 This book explores the core principles of functional programming (FP) that can be applied to JavaScript.
 But what makes this book different is that we approach these principles without all the heavy terminology.
 We look at the subset of FP that I call "Functional-Light Programming" (FLP) and apply it to JS.

+**Note:** Despite the word "Light" in the title, I do not consider or recommend this book as a "beginner", "easy", or "intro" book to the topic.
+This book is rigorous and full of detail, and expects a solid foundation of JS knowledge before diving in.
+"Light" means limited in scope, but instead of being more broad, this book goes much deeper into each topic than you typically find in other FP-JavaScript books.

 Let's face it: unless you're already a member of the FP cool kids club (I'm not!), a statement like, "a monad is just a monoid in the category of endofunctors", just doesn't mean anything useful to us.

 That's not to say the terms are meaning*less* or that FPrs are bad for using them.
 Once you graduate from Functional-Light, you'll probably want to study FP more formally, and you'll swim in the depths of those terms.